Psalms 23:5 Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.

 The word prepare is defined as; to take the necessary action to put something into a state where it is fit for use or action, or for a particular event or purpose.

-Don’t wait for the people next to you to start eating before you start.
-Although that is a human courtesy, it has nothing to do with your spiritual supply.
-We honor God when we scoot up to the table and enjoy what he has placed before us.
-He has prepared and begin to dig in by faith and enjoy all that He has prepared.
+Don’t wait for the people next to you to start eating before you start that’s a human courtesy and has nothing to do with your spiritual supply.
+We honor God when we scoot up to the table He has prepared and begin to dig in by faith and enjoy all that He has prepared.

 There is nothing like seeing someone who is hungry set down at a table you have prepared for them and they just make themselves at home, enjoy every bite with a smile.
 These are those who don’t mind asking for second helpings and you always know they will be back because they were satisfied at the table.
 Oh, taste and see that the Lord is good, you’ll always come back for more.